cpallasvadillo/sequra-analytics-challenge/README.md

 ## Part I:
 The exploration and cleaning process was performed using Python and Pandas, with the final SQL query executed via DuckDB.
 The full analysis notebook and the clean SQL query.
+Yo can found it on "part_1_sql" branch.

 ## Part II:
 Model for loan default monitoring, following best practices with Staging, Intermediate, and Mart layers.
+Yo can found it on "part_2_dbt" branch.